vlccek/knn-project/readme.md

 ## How to run PERO + LAYOUTLMv3 inference

-1. Download configured Layout and PERO models from [this url](https://drive.google.com/drive/folders/1TLxB4ENP5-d_-lFLbSLXGB39YVsoovVX?usp=sharing) (`models.tar.gz`) and place the TAR in the `pipeline` folder.
+1. Download configured Layout and PERO models from [this url](https://drive.google.com/drive/folders/1TLxB4ENP5-d_-lFLbSLXGB39YVsoovVX?usp=sharing) (`models.tar.gz`) and place the TAR in the `pipeline` folder (you should generate 2 new folders).

 2. `tar -xzvf models.tar.gz`
-3. Make sure you have some images in `images` folder to be processed
+3. Make sure you have desired images in `images` folder to be processed.
+Image can be downloaded from merlin.
-4. `./run.sh`
+4. `./run.sh`, the output folder is set to `./output/structure/` alog with the OCR outputs.